Rianto-RNT/rnt-react-development/README.md

     - implementing sagaMiddlewares in store.js
     - create shop sagas
     - implementing and refactor code in shop page
+  - Redux Thunk into saga (middleware)
+    - pull actions in from actions to sagas (functions)

 ## TODO to fix